PandoraDay/8K60FPSMediaForYouTube/README.md

 ### **MP4 AV1→MP4 AV1 SVT-AV1 60FPS.bat**
 Scans for MP4 Files in the currect directory non recursively.
 Then, it takes all the MP4 files from current directory, copies the audio stream and performs another lossy converstion using SVT-AV1.
-The resulting MP4 of this lossy encoding is stored in `new` directory and it has a sharp round 60FPS `60/1`.
+The resulting MP4 of this lossy encoding is stored in `new` directory.
+If the source MP4 is encoded in AV1 with a weird Video Average Framerate such as `13212000/220213`, this encoding will fix it and the resulting file will have a sharp round 60FPS `60/1`.

 ### **ProRes→LibAOM AV1 Lossless.bat**
 > [!WARNING]